developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/input/voice/index.md

 Refer to DataWedge [Set Config API](../../api/setconfig).

 ##Limitations
 * Voice Input is validated only with English.
+For use with other languages, the device must be connected to the internet.
 * Offline speech recognition provides lower accuracy levels.
 * In GMS Restricted mode with the use of [App Manager's DisableGMSApps action](/mx/appmgr/#action), Voice Input will not work since it relies on Google speech recognition.
 * Do not use Google Assistant while DataWedge Voice Input is in use, as it can lead to undesirable behavior.